 I have a friend who says he doesn’t believe in magic.
 I probably have a number of friends who would say the same.
-My guess is they are thinking of “magic” shows on TV and in Las Vegas and are equating those with simple, everyday magic.
+My guess is they are thinking of “magic” shows on TV and in Las Vegas.
+They must not be acquainted with real magic.

 The following piece is the next in a series of thoughts about art, literature, and music.
-It describes the first of three more pieces of art whose images hold profound meaning for me well past their 2- or 3-dimensional images.
 If you haven’t read my Man in the Mask piece, I posted it on November 26, 2016.

 One of my most magical pieces of art is the print of a Shinto shrine in snow.
 An uncle gave it to my parents one Christmas long before I was born.
 It hung in their living room in New York and in our living room in Delaware before it was transported to the dining room in South Dakota.
 I inherited it, moved it to Texas and then back to Delaware.
 I tend to move it around our house from bedroom to dining room, entry, living room.
 Maybe it’s my unconscious attempt to have it bless all areas of the house.
 The colors, or lack thereof, are soothing and a bit mystical.
 It promises the renewal a cleansing snow brings.
 It takes me into a land and way of life I will never know and hints at priests going about their spiritual business, business that helps balance the world.
 The building appears to be ancient, a stone structure with window openings but no glass.
 Perhaps there are curtains inside that help block the wind.
 I imagine, not fireplaces, but small braziers the inhabitants carry with them.
 Life inside would be harsh by our standards but fulfilling in ways we can only imagine …

 The Temple in Snow